 At present, neither California HSR Bakersfield-Palmdale segment, nor California HSR Palmdale-Burbank segment is funded yet.
 Even if the Palmdale-Burbank segment gets funding in the 2021 U.S. Infrastructure Bill, its unlikely to open before 2030.

-Provided Brightline West construction starts in 3Q 2021, a 3Q 2024 end of construction timeline seems likely.
-But like all new passenger railway, safety certification will take an additional 9-12 months.
-Opening in 2025, Brightline West trains would rip through the desert on smith track at speeds ranging from 150-200 mph.
-That’s smooth, fast and safe enough to attract many riders that want to imbibe on a party train to Las Vegas — especially football fans.
+Provided Brightline West construction starts in 1Q 2022, a 2026 commercial operation date seems possible.
+Brightline West trains would rip through the desert on smooth track at speeds ranging from 160-200 mph.
+That’s fast enough to attract many riders that want to imbibe on a party train to Las Vegas — especially Raider football fans.

-For more insights on the challenges and progress of California HSR and its relationship to Brightline West, visit he links below.
+For more insights on the challenges and progress of California HSR and its relationship to Brightline West, visit the links below.